 The video below is a good example from Salt Strong about their method for making saltwater fish chum.

 You can also buy pre-made chum.
 These are much easier as you don’t need to store or freeze baitfish.
 You can grab a bag and take it to your boat or the water’s edge.
 The recipe is also optimized over time and can be more effective with its secret and exotic ingredients.

 I recommend Mojo’s Fish Chum for Saltwater fish – it is made from real fish, shrimp, and fish oil in a concentrated and slow-sinking form.

 How to Chum?

-The use of chum is very simple – over the entire period of your fishing adventure just keep throwing chum into the water.
+Using chum is very simple – over the entire period of your fishing adventure, keep throwing chum into the water.
 A handful of chum every 5 minutes is a good rule of thumb to keep the fish interested.

 The most important thing is to throw the first handful of chum into the water when you first arrive.
 If it takes you 10 minutes to set up your rod, pick a lure, set your drag, and unload your truck, this gives you 10 extra minutes for the chum to do its work.
 Chumming takes time for the smell to spread through the river or ocean and it takes longer again for the fish to detect it and start heading in your direction.

 The earlier you can start chumming the better.

 The other option is to use a chum bag or cage, which we’ll explain in the next section.
 It is that simple to learn how to chum – there are more secrets in learning when to chum than actually doing it.

 You will want to use a chum bag if you are fishing from a boat.
 These are mesh or plastic bags with large holes in them that you can fill with chum, and they can slowly release the scent over time.
 You don’t want to throw the chum into the water because within a few minutes, you might have drifted hundreds of yards away.
 Using a chum bag means the scent is always directed straight at you.